- About

 It is not often that our faculty members have research positions available for students and even more rare for them to hire someone before having met them and established a working relationship with them, (i.e. have had them as a student in their course.)
 When such positions do become available, the faculty generally identify candidates and contact them directly.
 It is not useful for students or prospective students to contact faculty members inquiring about such positions.

 Q: My application to your program was rejected.
-I suspect this was due to my low GRE (or TOEFL) score.
+I suspect this was due to my low TOEFL score.
 Can I retake the test and apply again next time?

-You may reapply after re-taking the GRE or TOEFL test.
+You may reapply after re-taking the TOEFL test.
 You will be required to complete an entirely new application and supply all new materials at the time of your new application.
-However, it is very rare that an applicant is denied an offer of admission based solely on GRE scores.
+However, an applicant is rarely denied an offer of admission based solely on TOEFL scores.
 A decision to reject an applicant is more likely the result of several criteria not being met.
-If you have not scored the minimum in every section of the TOEFL test, however, we will not even consider your application due to the University rule that prevents us from offering admission to anyone who does not meet the minimums.
-Please find more information on the TOEFL requirement.
+If you have not scored the minimum in every section of the TOEFL test, however, we will not even consider your application due to the University rule that prevents us from offering admission to anyone who does not meet the minimum.
+Please find more information on the TOEFL requirement on the Graduate School website.

 Q: I earned my undergraduate Degree in a country where it only takes three years to earn a Bachelor's degree.
 Can I still apply for the CS MEng Program?